Mausam100/Amaya/README.md

 </head>
 <body>

-<h1>Project Overview</h1>
+<h1>3D Project Overview</h1>

-<p>Welcome to our café's web application—a cutting-edge platform with a user-friendly interface featuring a circular menu, stunning gallery, music control, loading animation, and explore overlay.
-Developed using React for its modular architecture and styled with Tailwind CSS for a modern, responsive design.</p>
+<p>Welcome to our café's 3D web application—a cutting-edge platform with a user-friendly interface featuring a circular menu, stunning gallery, music control, loading animation, and explore overlay.
+Developed using React for its modular architecture and styled with Tailwind CSS for a modern, responsive design.
+The application leverages 3D capabilities to enhance user interaction and visual appeal.</p>

 <h2>UI Components</h2>